Last Updated on January 12, 2023

 A Brief History of Edenton

 As we mentioned, some background is required before digging into our favorite things to do in Edenton.
-Here’s a brief history of the town.
+Here’s a brief history of the town, along with some quick facts.

-Edenton was incorporated in 1712, making it the state’s third-oldest town.
-You can learn about the oldest in our collection of facts about North Carolina.
+- Edenton was incorporated in 1722, making it the state’s third-oldest town.

 From the first political demonstration organized by women in 1774 to the oldest home still in existence in North Carolina, the town’s abundant historic sites are the first of our favorite things to do in Edenton.